timjenks/Asp.Net-Core-Api-Example/Readme.md

 - MS SQL server database
 - Swagger
 - 100% coverage in all layers
-- 100% coverage in integration tes
+- 100% coverage in integration test